The host dark matter haloes of the first quasars: The host haloes of quasars

-It is also important to dispel any apparent tension with results from the {\sc Bluetides} suite of cosmological simulations \citep[e.g.][]{Feng:16, DiMatteo:17}.
-Note that \citet{Tenneti:18}, for instance, consider lighter black holes with mass $\lesssim 10^8 \, \rm M_\odot$ at a higher redshift ($z \, = \, 8$), showing that their \textit{descendants} often do not go on reside in the centre of the most massive haloes at $z \, = \, 0$, a point also made in \citet{Angulo:12}.
-However, in their Figure~4, \citet{Tenneti:18} show that the most massive black holes at $z \, = \, 8$ reside in the most massive haloes at that redshift.
-Using constrained Gaussian realisations to reconstruct the initial conditions of {\sc Bluetides}, \citet{Huang:20} show the same set of physics modules is able to produce black holes masses $\sim 10^9 \, \rm M_\odot$ at $z \, = \, 6$.
-At that time, the host halo masses are $\approx 3 \times 10^{12} \, \rm M_\odot$ (see their Figure~9).
+Cosmological hydrodynamic simulations able to explain black hole masses $\sim 10^9 \, \rm M_\odot$ at $z \, = \, 6$ generally invoke high halo masses $\gtrsim 10^{12} \, \rm M_\odot$. \citet{Sijacki:09} and \citet{Costa:14} invoke haloes with mass $\gtrsim 5 \times 10^{12} \, \rm M_\odot$, \mbox{\citet{Zhu:22}} target a halo with mass $\sim 10^{13} \, \rm M_\odot$, while \citet{Smidt:18} and \citet{Lupi:19} simulate haloes that exceed $10^{12} \, \rm M_\odot$ already at $z \, = \, 7$.
+Using the {\sc Bluetides} suite of cosmological simulations, \citet{Tenneti:18} consider black holes with mass $\lesssim 10^8 \, \rm M_\odot$ (lighter than considered here) at a higher redshift ($z \, = \, 8$), showing that their \textit{descendants} often do not go on to reside in the centre of the most massive haloes at $z \, = \, 0$, a point also made in \citet{Angulo:12}.
+However, in their Figure~4, \citet{Tenneti:18} show that the most massive black holes at $z \, = \, 8$ are hosted by the most massive haloes at that redshift.
+Using constrained Gaussian realisations to reconstruct the initial conditions of {\sc Bluetides}, \citet{Huang:20} show the same set of physics modules is able to produce black hole masses $\sim 10^9 \, \rm M_\odot$ at $z \, = \, 6$.
+At that time, the host halo masses are $\approx 3 \times 10^{12} \, \rm M_\odot$ (see their Figure~9), within a factor of 2 of the `high-mass' halo bin considered in this paper.